samegens/lolin32-lite-blink-rust/README.md

 ## Build and run

-Connect the Lolin32 Lite to an USB port.
+Connect the Lolin32 Lite to a USB port.

 ```bash
 cargo run